1036225283/xws/README.md

 A Java implement of Deep Neural Network.

 # The advantage of project
-Batch gradient descent is not used，Using online learning
+Batch gradient descent is not used，Using online learning。
+### RNN
+Instead of using LSTM, RNN USES the ResNet residual

 # Build a CNN Network
 ```java